 He points out, however, that some workloads require a hybrid approach of both cloud and on-premises solutions.
 “Cloud continues to be popular given how it offloads expertise and sometimes manpower to the providers, but not all providers support all workloads or service levels,” Noonan says.
 “If the environment has workloads that are not a great fit for the cloud, and the expertise and budget are available, it can still be beneficial to use on-premises approaches to BCDR.”

-As the pandemic and working from home continues, Noonan says it’s vital for businesses to address the speed of access “and the security of that access.”
+As the pandemic and working from home continues into the new year, Noonan says it’s vital for businesses to address the speed of access “and the security of that access.”

 “Therefore, businesses may find it beneficial to ensure their employees are well-trained to follow best practices and given tools that automate and simplify the security and network redundancy and performance enhancements made available to them,” Noonan says.